-Hulk Hogan Post Tribute To Bam Margera, Realizes He’s Not Dead
+Hulk Hogan Posts Tribute To Bam Margera, Realizes He’s Not Dead

 Both tweets have since been deleted from Hulk Hogan’s Twitter account.

-Jackass fans know Ryan Dunn died in a high-speed car crash in his hometown of West Chester, Pennsylvania in June 2011.
+Jackass fans know Ryan Dunn died in a high-speed car crash in his hometown of West Chester, Pennsylvania, in June 2011.
 Dunn’s Porsche smashed through a guardrail and burst into flames, killing him and his friend Zach Hartwell.
 Ryan Dunn had allegedly been drinking before the fatal accident.

 You can see screenshots of Hulk Hogan’s ill-fated tweets about his “late” brother below.